brentosaurus/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 #### 5.16*: Blog list tests, step3

 <!-- Tee uuden blogin luomisesta huolehtivalle lomakkelle testi, joka varmistaa, että lomake kutsuu propseina saamaansa takaisinkutsufunktiota oikeilla tiedoilla siinä vaiheessa kun blogi luodaan. -->
 Make a test for the new blog form.
-The test should check, that the form calls the event handler it received as props with the right details when a new blog is called.
+The test should check that the form calls the event handler it received as props with the right details when a new blog is called.

 <!-- Jos esim. määrittelet <i>input</i>-elementille id:n 'author': -->
 If, for example, you give an <i>input</i> element id 'author':